scollinselliott/lakhesis/README.md

 correpsondence analysis, a mainstay technique for seriation, which is then fit to a reference curve that represents “ideally” seriated data.
-Multiple seriations can be run on partial subsets of the initial incidence matrix, which are then recompiled into a single consense seriation.
-Critical measures are also developed.
+Multiple seriations can be run on partial subsets of the initial incidence matrix, which are then recompiled into a single consensus seriation.
+Critical measures are also provided.

 While command line functions can be run in `R`, the functionality of `lakhesis` is achieved via the Lakhesis Calculator, a graphical platform